cosmostake/validator/guides/juno/juno_setup_validator.md

 This should print the version number of junod.

-## Initialize and Configure Osmosis node
+## Initialize and Configure Juno node

 Now let's initialize the node:
 ```console